Dirty Skillet Pizza Recipe

 Remove from heat, and scrape around the edges with the best spatula for cast iron.
 You have one of those right?
 Good, because you'll also use it to help transfer your smoking hot pizza from the skillet to a large cutting board.

 Scrape around the edges and underneath until the pizza is not sticking anywhere, then precariously tilt the dangerously heavy and hot skillet to an approximate 45 degree angle with one hot pad cladded hand while lifting and guiding the low edge of your pizza out of the skillet with the other.
-Angle it in such a way that it wants to slide out of the skillet, but not so much that the magma-hot toppings slough off onto your spatula hand.
+Angle it in such a way that it wants to slide out of the skillet, but not so much that the magma-hot toppings slough off onto your favorite hand.

 NOTE: Kids, if you're following along, this is the best time to ask questions or develop a sudden interest in discussing topics unrelated to the task at hand with your dad.
 Wait until sweat is beading on his furrowed brow and he's balancing the full and screaming hot skillet with one hand, .
 If you're lucky, you may learn some new words.